 The CoinGate WooCommerce plugin accepts Bitcoin and 50+ cryptocurrencies including Litecoin and Ethereum.
 You can receive settlements in Bitcoin, EUR, and USD.
 CoinGate provides a sandbox environment for testing.

 GoUrl is a global provider of online cryptocurrency payment solutions.
-Their payment platform enables vendors and consumers can transact with each other.
-Their gateway is based on a different technology than standard portals.
+Its payment platform enables vendors and consumers can transact with each other.
+Its gateway is based on a different technology than standard portals.
 It is fully able to integrate with website pages and no external payment pages open unlike other payment gateways.

 GoUrl has several WordPress plugins.
 The GoUrl WooCommerce plugin enables you to accept Bitcoin and several altcoins.
-You can choose from three payment integration options and receive payments directly to their wallets.
-White label and subscription options are available.
+You can choose from three payment integration options and receive payments directly.
+White label and subscription options are available as well.

 The Mollie WooCommerce plugin enables you to quickly let customers pay with Bitcoin while receiving the corresponding amount in euros.
 It only takes a few minutes to start receiving Bitcoin payments, and there are no hidden fees.
 You only pay a small amount for successful transactions.

 SpectroCoin is an all-in-one solution for Bitcoin.
-Their services include a wide range of Bitcoin solutions, from exchanges to Bitcoin e-wallets.
-They build their business policy on Bitcoin’s philosophy of making financing quicker, frictionless, and flexible.
+Its services include a wide range of Bitcoin solutions from exchanges to Bitcoin e-wallets.
+It focuses on making financing quicker, frictionless, and flexible.

 The SpectroCoin WooCommerce plugin offers a payment method that can be used by anyone from anywhere in the world.
 Stores can accept Bitcoin payments as well as XEM and Dash.
-You can avoid cryptocurrency price risks by settling payments in EUR, USD, GBP, or any of the 20+ currencies they support.
+You can avoid cryptocurrency price risks by settling payments in EUR, USD, GBP, or any of the 20+ currencies it supports.